magnus-ISU/lynx-current/README.md

  - Provide a seperate, better configuration by default (currently see the file `lazy_lynx.cfg`)
  - Allow numbering of links by letters rather than numbers (to follow links from the home row)
+ - Provide shortcuts to quickly copy the current url to the clipboard, or the highlighted url to the clipboard
  - Other stuff?
 Open an issue

 I will also try to keep this up to date with lynx releases, better than the repository